ai4ce/insta360_ros_driver/README.md

 A ROS driver for the Insta360 cameras.
 This driver is tested on Ubuntu 20.04 with ROS Noetic.
 The driver has also been verified on the Insta360 X2 and X3 cameras.

 ## Installation
+To use this driver, you need to first have Insta360 SDK.
+Please apply for the SDK from the [Insta360 website](https://www.insta360.com/sdk/home).

 ```
 cd ~/catkin_ws/src
 git clone https://github.com/ai4ce/insta360_ros_driver